Mark Wahlberg says he'll donate $1.5 million in Michelle Williams' name

 William Morris Endeavor Entertainment, the talent agency that represents both Wahlberg and Williams, also announced it would be making a $500,000 donation to the fund, again in Williams' name.
 The organization had already donated $1 million to the fund earlier this month.

-The move earned Wahlberg some praise on social media.
-Actress Eva Longoria tweeted a thank you to the actor for supporting the movement.
+Spacey issued a statement claiming he did not recall the alleged incident with Rapp, but he apologized for what he said would have been "deeply inappropriate drunken behavior."

+As a result of Rapp's allegations and others, director Ridley Scott decided to reshoot scenes from "All the Money in the World" that included Spacey.

-The Time's Up fund is a fund to provide subsidized legal support to people who have dealt with sexual harassment in the workplace.
+The Time's Up fund was established to subsidize legal support to people who have dealt with sexual harassment in the workplace.
 It is administered by the National Women's Law Center.

-After news of the pay difference became public, many cited it as a prime example of the gender pay gap prevalent in Hollywood and other industries.
+After news of the pay difference between Williams and Wahlberg became public, many cited it as a prime example of the gender pay gap prevalent in Hollywood and other industries.

-The reshoots to the movie came after director Ridley Scott decided to replace Kevin Spacey following allegations of sexual misconduct by Spacey.